dl769/flaskpastebinasnas/README.md

 # flaskpastebinasnas

-Pastebin alike written in Flask with ip validator + API for lookup for ipv4/ipv6 ASN and AS.
+Pastebin alike written in Flask with ip validator + API for lookup for ipv4/ipv6's ASN and AS.

-To each eligible IP, AS and ASNumber is provided on :hover as well as server location
+To each eligible IP, AS and ASNumber is provided on :hover as well as the server location

-To each paste generated unique uuid.
+To each paste there's unique uuid generated.

 Need to switch from SQLite to eg. SQL server to run it on webserver.